-Kitchener Stitch, also known as grafting, seems tricky until you do it a few times.
+Kitchener stitch, also known as grafting, seems tricky until you do it a few times.
 It is a lot of fancy stitching that simulates knitting and purling and gives you a perfect closure for socks and other knits.
-It does require practice and there is an easy way to remind yourself of the steps required.
+It does require practice—luckily, there's an easy way to remind yourself of the steps required.

 Prepare for the Kitchener Stitch

-- To start off, cut the yarn that you've been knitting with and leave a long tail.
+- Cut the yarn that you've been knitting with and leave a long tail.

-- Thread the tail onto a yarn needle.
+- Thread the tail onto a yarn needle (note that this is a needle for yarn, not a knitting needle).
 Place the needles with the stitches on them on top of each other, so that the wrong sides of the work are facing in toward each other.

-You are now ready to begin the actual grafting part.Continue to 3 of 7 below.
+You are now ready to begin the actual grafting process.

-If you have seen a knitter do Kitchener Stitch, you might have heard them mumbling.
+If you have seen a knitter do Kitchener stitch, you might have heard them mumbling.
 They were probably saying the Kitchener mantra: knit off, purl on, purl off, knit on.
-This means nothing to you now, but it will soon.

-'Purl on' means that the now first stitch on the front needle is stitched next.
+"Purl on" means that the new first stitch on the front needle is stitched next.

 - Pull the yarn all the way through.